 Compile and Analyze Historic Shoreline Recession Data

-Rates of bluff recession and beach evolution will be quantified over the range of historic environmental conditions and anthropogenic modifications that the region’s coast has experienced.
-Existing estimates of historic shoreline and bluff crest recession rates, as well as historic aerial photographs and coastal structure inventories will be collected to inform this analysis.
-We will then perform a detailed shoreline recession analysis to characterize the shoreline response to both historic environmental conditions, including lake level changes and extreme storm waves, and historic anthropogenic changes such as the construction of shore protection structures.
+Bluff recession and beach evolution has been measured from historic aerial photographs from 1956 to 2015.
+These measurements are available on the Wisconsin Shoreline Inventory and Oblique Photo Viewer.
+See our tutorial video to understand how to use the viewer.
+We are now performing a detailed shoreline recession analysis to characterize the shoreline response to both historic environmental conditions, including lake level changes and extreme storm waves, and historic anthropogenic changes such as the construction of shore protection structures.

 Assess Shoreline Recession Scenarios